ImpromptAI/openplugin/docs/source/plugin_developers/using_the_openapi_document.rst

 Auto-Generate
 -------------

 We provide a utility to generate the OpenAPI document from the project level OpenAPI document.
-See: :ref:`openplugin-manifest-file`
+See: :ref:`openplugin-manifest`